Global Supply Chain Management Certificate

 The Undergraduate Certificate in Global Supply Chain Management (GSCM) will introduce students to many aspects in the field of supply chain.
 Supply chain management focuses on the network of companies engaged with co-creating value in ways that meet the customer or final consumer demands.
 Every organization in the network is a supplier to the endpoints of demand satisfaction.
 In today’s business climate, supply chain management, as an interdisciplinary field, has gained broad acceptance by both academics and practitioners.
 Supply chain management is considered a core discipline in business/industrial engineering education that draws heavily upon expertise in operations management, strategic management, marketing, logistics, transportation, information technology and supply management.
 It is not merely an effort to increase operational and cost efficiencies.
 Rather, the implementation of supply chain management approaches and tools have broad implications for customer relationships, manufacturing/service operations flow, product development, returns management, demand planning and supplier relationships in an increasingly competitive business environment.

-Students who finish the 15 credit-hour curriculum with a minimum 3.0 cumulative GPA will receive the Undergraduate Certificate in Global Supply Chain Management upon completion of their bachelor's degree.
+Students who finish the 15 credit-hour curriculum with a minimum 3.0 cumulative GPA in their certificate coursework will receive the Certificate in Global Supply Chain Management upon completion of their bachelor's degree.

 See Course Listings in the MU Course Catalog